SaladTechnologies/salad-client/docs/QueuesAPI.md

 )

 func main() {
-	organizationName := "acme-corp" // string | Your organization name.
+	organizationName := "organizationName_example" // string | Your organization name.
 This identifies the billing context for the API operation and represents a security boundary for SaladCloud resources.
-The organization must be created before using the API, and you must be a member of the organization. projectName := "default" // string | Your project name.
+The organization must be created before using the API, and you must be a member of the organization. projectName := "projectName_example" // string | Your project name.
 This represents a collection of related SaladCloud resources.
-The project must be created before using the API. queueName := "fifo-queue" // string | The queue name. page := int32(56) // int32 | The page number (optional) pageSize := int32(56) // int32 | The number of items per page (optional)
+The project must be created before using the API. queueName := "queueName_example" // string | The queue name. page := int32(56) // int32 |  (optional) pageSize := int32(56) // int32 |  (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)